 Another common occurrence in a 401k is for the participant to tell a plan advisor that they are conservative and don’t want to lose any money.

-The end result is they get thrown in a fixed income strategy guaranteeing 1.5%.
-While some people would be happy with 1.5%, it is also important to understand that figure is just a fraction of what the S&P 500 has averaged for decades.
+The end result is they get thrown in a fixed income strategy with low returns.
+While some people would be happy with a reliable, but low rate, it is also important to understand that low rate is just a fraction of what the S&P 500 has averaged for decades.

 A return of just 3% instead of 1.5% can make a huge difference when we are talking about someone making as much as a nurse or other healthcare professional.